 An individual player may be given a drink either on the boundary edge or at the fall of a wicket, on the field, provided that no playing time is wasted.
 No other drinks shall be taken onto the field without the permission of the umpires.
-Any player taking drinks onto the field shall be dressed in proper cricket attire.
+Any player taking drinks onto the field shall be dressed in proper cricket attire (subject to the wearing of bibs - see clause 2.1.3).